 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: Collarbone Breaker (held forward tilt), held up tilt, and held down tilt.
+- Neutral options: held forward tilt (Collarbone Breaker), held up tilt, and held down tilt.
 Ryu’s greatest strength, as mentioned several times before, is his ability to apply massive shield pressure.
 Out of all of his moves, Collarbone Breaker deals the most damage to shields, and as such, is one of his best attacks.
 Ryu’s held up tilt is another great move to use, so try that one as well.

-- Moves to avoid: Hadoken and Focus Attack.
+- Moves to avoid: neutral special and down special.
 Hadoken is by no means a bad move, but Ryu tends to overuse it.
 He tends to jump up in the air specifically to fire Hadokens, which isn’t very effective.
 Focus Attack, on the other hand, is by far Ryu’s worst move (at least, as an amiibo), and is not worth teaching at all.
 He’ll never learn to fully charge it, and when he does use it, he does so without charging the attack.

 - Utilize Ryu’s inputs.
 Hadoken and Shakunetsu Hadoken are useful projectiles (as long as he doesn’t overuse them) that allow Ryu to poke enemies from a distance.
 Tatsumaki Senpukyaku is a high-risk, high-reward approaching tool that can either damage and launch opponents or deal shield damage, while inputted Shoryuken is a fantastic KO move.
 Use these three inputs often – they work especially well when used after a string of tapped up or down tilts.
 If you need a more detailed explanation of Ryu’s inputs, check the official Super Smash Bros. website.